November 23, 2022Review Recipe

 Table of Contents

-This quick and easy Jello poke cake is a family favorite for good reason.
-After baking, you’ll have a perfect, moist cake that you poke holes in before pouring Jello on top.
-A layer of Cool Whip serves as a light, fluffy frosting.
-The result is a gorgeous poke cake that melts in your mouth.
+This quick and easy jello poke cake is a family favorite for good reason.
+A perfectly moist cake is infused with strawberry jello and topped with a light, and fluffy layer of Cool Whip, resulting in a gorgeous poke cake that melts in your mouth.

-- 1 box white cake mix + ingredients called for on the box
+- 1 (15.25-ounce) box of white cake mix (plus the ingredients called for on the box)

 - 1 cup boiling water